hooded-person/CCT-Resource-API/README.md

-# CC:Twaked Resource API
+# CC:Tweaked Resource API

-This project aims to add a simple but very flexible API to CC:Twaked that allows the acess of resources per lua API, the API is "read only" you can only get information but cant change information.
+This project aims to add a simple but very flexible API to CC:Tweaked that allows the acess of resources per lua API, the API is "read only" you can only get information but cant change information.

 ### v1.0